-- 5.10 The area needs to access any available funding to keep existing community facilities running (Figure 6).
+- 5.10 The area needs to access any available funding to keep existing community facilities going (Figure 6).
 There are funding pots such as the Community Infrastructure Levy (CIL).
-The Parish Council will work with Herefordshire Council to know what best funding opportunities are available. - 5.11 Whilst there is a Medical Centre within the area, there is no dentist.
-There is a need to link into the Doctors Consortium and Wye Valley NHS Trust to find out any future plans they have for the area.
+The Parish Council could work with Herefordshire Council to know what best funding opportunities available. - 5.11 Whilst there is a Medical centre within the area, there is no dentist.
+There is a need to link into the The Doctors Consortium and Wye Valley Health to find out any future plans they have for the area.

-Picture 6 - Northolme Community Centre
+Photo- Northolme Community Centre